 He crept alongside the fence.
 Where were the pigs?
 Eaten by villagers starving at the hands of the Krauts who’d confiscated their grain and raided their gardens?
 Or, as he’d heard often happened, had they been hauled away with the chickens, sheep, and horses to feed German soldiers short on food?
 Was that how the Krauts had emptied the barn to make room for their munitions?

-Thirty seconds later, he arrived the end of the fence and slowed as he moved past a five-foot gap between the fence and a large rain barrel, a tractor, and an old wagon loaded with hay.
+Less than half a minute later, he arrived the end of the fence and slowed as he moved past a five-foot gap between the fence and a large rain barrel, a tractor, and an old wagon loaded with hay.
 The gap must have been how the Kraut came around behind the barn and spotted them.

 He pressed toward the house the German had fled into.
 He circled wide to stay out of the window light.

 Sweat nettled his forehead.
 It annoyed the side of his nose on its way to his upper lip.
 As he neared the back door, his grip tightened on his rifle, his life preserver.
 Would his bullets fire when needed?
 Or was his rifle defective?
 It was supposed to be great!
 So said the manufacturer.